giordanoDaloisio/XQuantum/README.md

-# LLM Prompt Exploration for The Automatic Generation of Quantum Algorithm Explanations
+# Exploring LLM-Driven Explanations for Quantum Algorithms, Are We There Yet?

-This repository contains the replication package for the experiments conducted in the paper "LLM Prompt Exploration for The Automatic Generation of Quantum Algorithm Explanations".
+This repository contains the replication package for the experiments conducted in the paper "Exploring LLM-Driven Explanations for Quantum Algorithms, Are We There Yet?".

 ## Requirements